Leaving Australia the time comes for a lot of us.

 It’s best to post for sale posts on one of our groups around Australia.
 There is a full list of our groups for Irish people living in Australia here.

-Shipping pets from Australia
+Shipping pets when you are leaving Australia

 It is way too hard to leave a pet in Australia.
-We have a guide coming out soon.

 They are Australia’s biggest locally owned and operated pet transport network in Australia